35kartal35/bookself/README.md

 Hello,
-## In this project, I used React, Redux, Router DOM, Fake-API.
+## In this project, I used React, Redux, Router DOM, REST-API.
 Best regards.